anujdutt9/Self-Driving-Car-Nano-Degree/Project-3 Behavioral Cloning/README.md

 **3. drive.py**

 This file is provided by Udacity to run the trained model for the car in autonomous mode.
 I just changed the values for throttle till the point the output looked fine to me.
+For my case, I have changed the speed from 9 to 15.

 **4. model.h5**